 Best books of 2016

 I read a lot of books in 2016.
-That happens when you take time off campus, insure yourself and have a sabbatical…some of the books were short, some about average length.
+That happens when you take time off campus, injure yourself and have a sabbatical…some of the books were short, some about average length.
 Some were books i finished that i started before.
 In all, i read 33 books, a couple short of my goal of 35.
 Many were on my kindle, but i really do prefer reading an actual book.

 I read a decent amount of books by female authors.
 Almost all were Christian books.
 Some were about writing, some about adoption, some marriage related.
 And some kids books i included because they were long or important.